 Earn an Online Postgraduate Degree in Orofacial Pain and Oral Medicine

-Like what you’re learning?
+Are you interested in a variety of issues focused on orofacial pain, medicine and sleep disorders?
 Consider enrolling in the Herman Ostrow School of Dentistry of USC’s online, competency-based certificate or master’s program in Orofacial Pain and Oral Medicine.

 - Hawkins J, Heir G, Okeson J, Shaefer J. Entrustable Professional Activities in Postgraduate Orofacial Pain Programs.
 J Oral Facial Pain Headache.
 2020 Summer;34(3):255-264.